andreasots/dename/readme.md

 the responsibility of any individual server: currently, a non-profit email address is required for registration.
-The bearer of a name can transfer the name to another key (their own or somebody else's) by signing with the secret key associated with the name the message "transfer name N to public key P'" and sending it to a server.
-This is to allow for key revocations/upgrades and (domain) name sales.
+The bearer of a name can transfer the name to another key (their own or somebody else's) by signing the message "transfer name N to public key P'" with the old secret key and sending it to a server.
+This enables key revocations/upgrades and (domain) name sales.

 When a server receives a request, it first verifies that it is valid (the name is available / the transfer is signed by the bearer of the name) and then encrypts it and forwards it to other servers.
-With some regularity, all servers commit to the requests they have has forwarded, reveal the keys to them, handle all requets they have seen, and sign the new name assignments.
+With some regularity, all servers commit to the requests they have forwarded, reveal the keys to them, handle all requets they have seen, and sign the new name assignments.
 This is done in lockstep; the changes only appear to clients after all servers have ratified them.